headjoe3/Rocrastinate/docs/1-1-introduction.md

 ```lua
 self.gui.Parent = game.Players.LocalPlayer:WaitForChild("PlayerGui")
 ```
 This `:WaitForChild()` is a yielding function.
-Yielding on a redraw means our code could be subject to race conditions.
+Yielding on a Redraw means our code could be subject to race conditions.
 In general, you should avoid yielding within `:Redraw()` wherever possible.

 Furthermore, it is not ideal to hardcode the parent in which our component's UI is placed.
 What if, for example, we wanted to nest a `CoinsDisplay` object inside of another menu?
 Let's define the parent in which we want to place the component as a parameter of the `CoinsDisplay` constructor: